 I was first introduced to Uni-Asia Group in an investment group and subsequently in forums which piqued my curiosity to conduct further research and analysis.
 At first glance, a stock with such unstable financials would not have usually passed my fundamental analysis requirements.
 However, I am surprised that its share price has not kept pace with the surging dry bulk charter rates.
 This lag can be attributed to a combination of these factors – stock is illiquid, it is an unloved micro-cap with little analyst coverage that is just waiting to be “discovered”.
 The last time I made an investment based on similar sentiments was United Hampshire US REIT.

 I figured that Uni-Asia’s time may come when it makes its 1H2021 financial results announcement sometime in August.
 Meanwhile, I am willing to set aside a small portion of my investment portfolio to see if my investment thesis of it being an interesting turnaround laggard bears fruit.
 However, this is unlikely to be one stock that I would hold for the long-term as I would probably just ride on the coattails of the surging dry bulk charter rates.

 Analyst report from KGI indicate a target price of 0.91.
 Vested at SGD 0.68 since May 2021.

-Anyway, I am taking this opportunity to also share that the highly anticipated investment course, Investment Quadrant by The Fifth Person, is finally opened for registration between 14 June to 4 July 2021.
+Anyway, I am taking this opportunity to also share that the highly anticipated investment course, Investment Quadrant (now renamed as Alpha Quadrant) by The Fifth Person, is finally opened for registration between 26 June to 16 July 2023.
 This is an investment workshop which I had personally attended and reviewed and would highly recommend it to investors who are interested to pick out quality stocks with potential to become multi-baggers.
 Students can look forward to the following:

 - Picking out quality businesses based on 4 core principals of Business, Management, Financials and Valuation